sensu/sensu-docs/content/sensu-go/5.0/reference/agent.md

 | namespace |      |
 ---------------|------
-description    | Agent namespace _NOTE: Agents can only belong to a single namespace._ type           | String default        | `default` example        | {{< highlight shell >}}# Command line example
+description    | Agent namespace _NOTE: Agents are represented in the backend as a class of entity.
+Entities can only belong to a [single namespace][41]._ type           | String default        | `default` example        | {{< highlight shell >}}# Command line example